dgramop/dhruv.fund/README.md

 - Items used and consumed in the development of your project (microcontrollers, sensors, fasteners, modules etc.)

 Please use this money in good-faith towards actually achieving your project.
 This fund has few rules - let's try to keep it that way!

+[^1]: Slushy Fund is run by an aulmn, and is not affiliated with George Mason University.

 <details>
 <summary><h2>Q&A</h2></summary>